uttiyasarkar/Thesis-Materials/index.md

 ### Comments from Sanjay Swain

-- <div class="text-purple">
+1. <div class="text-purple">
   P8: Why v is there ?
 Isn’t supposed to be normalized state of (phi_1 +/- phi_2)?
 </div>
 <div class="text-green mb-2 ml-4">
-  This expression of field is at the ground state where the energy is minimum.
+  This expression of field is at the ground state where the energy is minimum after SSB.
 So, \phi_1 is v and \phi_2 is zero.
 I have changed the field notation to \eta and \xi to avoid confusion.
 </div>

 - P11.
 Table 2.1: How do you experimentally measure the charge of quarks ?
 For that matter even how to experimentally find our quark have spin=1/2 and has 3 colours ?